Apply

 • The sponsoring organizations’ demonstrated effectiveness in addressing the needs of marginalized communities;

-• The applicant’s demonstrated ability to serve marginalized communities through their proposed work (This may include experience working within marginalized communities, experience providing direct representation, and/or legal research & writing ability, depending on the relevance of each to the proposed fellowship);
+• The applicant’s demonstrated ability to serve marginalized communities through their proposed work (this may include experience working within marginalized communities, experience providing direct representation, and/or legal research & writing ability, depending on the relevance of each to the proposed fellowship);

 • The applicant’s character, including their ability to adapt to challenging circumstances, work with others on a shared project, and contribute to their communities;